learn-co-curriculum/navigating-the-curriculum-in-learn/README.md

 Computer requirements for the Online Data Science Program can be found here: https://flatironschool.com/compreq.

 We recommend using Google Chrome as your web browser for Learn.
 You can download Chrome here: https://www.google.com/chrome/.

-<p class='util--hide'>View <a href='https://learn.co/lessons/navigating-the-curriculum-in-learn'>Navigating the Curriculum in Learn</a> on Learn.co and start learning to code for free.</p>